 Charging by the hour actually takes time away from client work.
 Since Donna doesn’t routinely track her hours, she painstakingly recreates her time sheets at the end of each month.
 As a result, her invoices rarely go out on time.

 Periodically she needs to address payment issues.
 Declined credit cards, clients upset about larger bills than expected and writing off for non-payment.
-We got out our calculators and figured her time spent chasing money.
+We got out our calculators to figure her time spent chasing money.
 Dealing with these things cost her about $10k annually.

 By the way, we didn’t even go into the work she does for free because she doesn’t know how to charge for it.
 Five minutes here and there, or time spent with customer service, quickly adds up.

 This got Donna’s attention.
 Tracking time isn’t fair to her or her clients.
 They want the work quickly completed to pay the least amount of money necessary.
 Whereas, an hourly rate doesn’t encourage Donna to quickly complete her tasks.
 Charging for her time actually reinforces inefficiency.Tracking time isn’t fair to you or your clients.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Value Pricing Brings New Possibilities